 No other known form of nonoperative treatment has any effect on congenital scoliosis.
 Exercises, manipulation, and electrical stimulators have completely failed.

 Surgery is the most effective treatment for severe or progressive congenital scoliosis.
 Many different forms of operative treatment exist for congenital scoliosis, and all have their place.
 No single operative procedure can be applied to all types of deformities.
-The method of surgery selected depends on the age of the patient, the site and type of vertebral anomaly, the size of the curvature, and the presence of other congenital anomalies.
+The surgical approach selected depends on the age of the patient, the site and type of vertebral anomaly, the size of the curvature, and the presence of other congenital anomalies.
 Successful surgical treatment depends on selecting the right procedure and applying it at the right time.
-[24, 11, 19, 25, 26, 27, 28, 29, 30]
+[25, 12, 20, 26, 27, 28, 29, 30, 31]

 Progressive curves should be treated surgically, especially if they do not respond to orthotic treatment.
-For example, if a 25° curve in a 3-year-old child progresses to 35° by age 6 years, the curve requires surgical treatment.
+For example, if a 25° curve in a 3-year-old child progresses to 35° by age 6 years, surgical treatment is required.
 The tendency is to avoid surgery at this age for fear of stunting the child's growth, but in reality, the child will grow taller if the curve is fused than if a progressive deformity occurs, because the anomalies are devoid of normal vertical growth potential.

 Convex growth arrest (anterior and posterior hemiepiphysiodesis)